robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Allocating a group

 Certain roles (all instructors, and lake helpers) can be associated with a specific training group (eg Jolly sailors, Laser MG).
-You can see that the person with the coaches job now has another dropdown with 'Unallocated'.
+You can see that the person with the coaches job now has another dropdown with `Unallocated`.
 Click on that to select a group, and then press save:

 ***
 ***